AzuxDario/OurIdolBot/README.md

 # Running
 If you want to run this bot you need to do following steps.
 ## API keys
-You need to create in main directory 2 files 'release.json' and 'debug.json', using 'config.example.json' as template.
-These files are used to run and in release and debug mode respectively.
+You need to create 2 files 'release.json' and 'debug.json' in main directory, using 'config.example.json' as template.
+These files are used to run in release and debug mode respectively.
 They contains Discord Bot token, id of creator, and prefix for commands.
 ## Database
-You need to create in main directory file called 'DynamicDatabase.sqlite' using 'DynamicDatabase.example.sqlite' as template.
+You need to create file called 'DynamicDatabase.sqlite' in main directory, using 'DynamicDatabase.example.sqlite' as template.